 Breakbulk cargo is comprised of commodities that are either too large or heavy for containerized shipment.
 In the case of The Northwest Seaport Alliance, this consists largely of building materials, heavy machinery, boats, and agricultural and construction equipment.
-For 2021, total breakbulk tonnage (both harbors) is estimated to reach approximately 337K metric tons.
-Volume is forecasted to be 370K metric tons in 2022.
+Following a record-breaking NWSA-operated terminals year, 2022, total breakbulk tonnage (both harbors) is estimated to reach approximately 436K metric tons as volumes remain strong.
+Volume is forecasted to be 455K metric tons in 2023.